Leonese language: Number of speakers

 A "speaker of Leonese" is defined here as a person who knows (and can speak) a variety of Leonese.
 There is no linguistic census of the number of Leonese speakers in the provinces of León and Zamora, and estimates vary from 5,000 to 50,000.

 Studies

 Two sociolinguistic studies, in northern Leon and the entire province analysed the prevalence of Leonese and the linguistic attitudes of its speakers.
 According to the latter, maintenance of the language is the primary wish but opinions differ about how to do so.
-Almost 37 percent think that the language should be kept for nonofficial uses, and about 30 percent believe it should be on a par with Spanish.
-Twenty-two percent favour its disappearance.
+Almost 37 per cent think that the language should be kept for nonofficial uses, and about 30 per cent believe it should be on a par with Spanish.
+Twenty-two per cent favour its disappearance.
 Nearly the population supports granting official status to Leonese by amending the Statute of Autonomy.
-About 70 percent favour linguistic coordination between León and Asturias, with 20 percent opposing.
-Leonese in education is favoured by more than 63 percent of the population, and opposed by about 34 percent.
-Institutional promotion of the dialect, especially by town councils, was favoured by more than 83 percent of respondents.
+About 70 per cent favour linguistic coordination between León and Asturias, with 20 per cent opposing.
+Leonese in education is favoured by more than 63 per cent of the population, and opposed by about 34 per cent.
+Institutional promotion of the dialect, especially by town councils, was favoured by more than 83 per cent of respondents.